mjspriggs/overview/glossary/glossary.md

 ### registry
 {: #x2064940}

-A public or private repository that contains images used to create containers.
+A storage and distribution service that contains public or private images that are used to create containers.
 See also [container](/docs/overview?topic=overview-glossary#x2010901), [image](/docs/overview?topic=overview-glossary#x2024928).

 ### relation
 {: #x2064959}